-You can access the online system documents, as well as other information, on any desktop or server system that has a browser such as Microsoft Internet Explorer or Netscape Navigator.
-When you put the CD in a system running the Microsoft Windows[®] 95 operating system or Microsoft Windows NT, the system automatically starts the browser software and displays the documentation welcome page.
+You can access the online system documents, system setup instructions, frequently asked questions, and server product information on any system that has Microsoft® Internet Explorer 4.0 (or later).
+When you insert the CD in a system that uses the Microsoft Windows NT® operating system, the system automatically starts the browser software and displays the Dell OpenManage Server Assistant main page.